List of The New York Times controversies: Coverage of Elon Musk and his companies

+2000s

 Anthrax attacks

 In 2002, The New York Times columnist Nicholas Kristof wrote a series of columns indirectly suggesting that Steven Hatfill, a former U.S. Army germ warfare researcher named as a "person of interest" by the FBI, might be a "likely culprit" in the 2001 anthrax attacks.
 Hatfill was never charged with any crime.
 In 2004, Hatfill sued The New York Times and Kristof for libel, claiming defamation and intentional infliction of emotional distress.
 After years of proceedings, the case was dismissed in 2007, and the dismissal was upheld on appeal.
 In 2008, the case was appealed to the U.S. Supreme Court which refused to grant certiorari, effectively leaving the dismissal in place.
 The basis for the dismissal was that Hatfill was a "public figure" and he had not proved malice on the part of The New York Times.

-Plagiarism
+Plagiarism by Jayson Blair

 In 2003, The New York Times admitted that Jayson Blair, one of its reporters, had committed repeated journalistic fraud over a span of several years.
 Blair immediately resigned following the incident.
 Questions of affirmative action in journalism were also raised, since Blair is African American.
 Jonathan Landman, Blair's editor, said he felt that Blair's race played a large part in Blair being promoted in 2001 to a full-time staffer.
 The paper's top two editors—Howell Raines, the executive editor, and Gerald M. Boyd, the managing editor—resigned their posts following the incident.